-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook
+&lt;sup>1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook

-INDUSTRIAL MAINTENANCE
+INDUSTRIAL MAINTENANCE TECHNOLOGY

-Industrial Maintenance (IST) is a short-term certificate program combining classroom theory with hands-on practice in the laboratory.
+Industrial Maintenance Technology (INT) is a 60-semester hour certificate program combining classroom theory with hands-on practice in the laboratory.
+Requirements for the certificate of completion include four academic courses totaling 12 semester hours and all required career technical courses.
 Students can earn stackable certificates and industry certifications.
 The program is designed to help students acquire the knowledge, skills and abilities needed to prepare for successful entry-level employment in the field of industrial maintenance.

 Industrial maintenance technicians maintain and repair factory equipment and other industrial machinery, such as conveying systems, production machinery, and packaging equipment.
 Millwrights install, dismantle, repair, reassemble, and move machinery in factories, power plants, and construction sites.
 According to the Bureau of Labor Statistics, the median annual wage for industrial maintenance technicians, machinery mechanics, machinery maintenance workers, and millwrights was \$59,380 in 2021.
 Employment in this field is projected to grow around 19 percent over the coming decade, as the need to keep increasingly sophisticated machinery functioning and efficient continues to create demand for qualified workers.